syeo66/subsoxy/README.md

 ### Configuration

 Configuration can be set via command-line flags or environment variables.
 Command-line flags take precedence over environment variables.
+All configuration parameters are validated at startup with helpful error messages.

 #### Command-line flags
-- `-port string`: Proxy server port (default: 8080)
+- `-port string`: Proxy server port, must be 1-65535 (default: 8080)
-- `-upstream string`: Upstream Subsonic server URL (default: http://localhost:4533)
+- `-upstream string`: Upstream Subsonic server URL, must be valid HTTP/HTTPS URL (default: http://localhost:4533)
 - `-log-level string`: Log level - debug, info, warn, error (default: info)
-- `-db-path string`: SQLite database file path (default: subsoxy.db)
+- `-db-path string`: SQLite database file path, directories will be created if needed (default: subsoxy.db)

 #### Environment variables
-- `PORT`: Proxy server port
+- `PORT`: Proxy server port (1-65535)
-- `UPSTREAM_URL`: Upstream Subsonic server URL
+- `UPSTREAM_URL`: Upstream Subsonic server URL (HTTP/HTTPS)
 - `LOG_LEVEL`: Log level (debug, info, warn, error)
 - `DB_PATH`: SQLite database file path

+#### Configuration Validation

+The application validates all configuration parameters at startup:
+- **Port**: Must be a valid number between 1 and 65535
+- **Upstream URL**: Must be a valid HTTP or HTTPS URL with a host
+- **Log Level**: Must be one of: debug, info, warn, error (case-insensitive)
+- **Database Path**: Parent directories will be created automatically if they don't exist

+If any configuration is invalid, the application will exit with a detailed error message explaining what needs to be fixed.

 ### Examples